Indian shares open lower as financials weigh; Fed signals earlier rate hikes

 BENGALURU, June 17 (Reuters) - Indian shares fell on Thursday for a second straight session, hurt by heavyweight financials stocks and conglomerate Reliance Industries, with sentiment dented by the U.S. Federal Reserve’s projection of hiking interest rates sooner than expected.

-HDFC Bank Ltd (HDBK.NS), HDFC Ltd (HDFC.NS) and Reliance Industries Ltd (RELI.NS) were among the top drags on the Nifty 50, shedding between 0.6% and 1%.
+HDFC Bank Ltd, HDFC Ltd and Reliance Industries Ltd were among the top drags on the Nifty 50, shedding between 0.6% and 1%.
 Shares of Reliance have gained in the last five trading sessions out of eight.

 Our Standards: The Thomson Reuters Trust Principles.